 It’s no coincidence then, that early childhood abuse and adversity is constantly being connected to debilitating chronic illnesses post-childhood.
 The results from the Adverse Childhood Experiences study confirm this stress-physiology-illness connection.

-Cortisol, when it’s doing more than it’s supposed to, messes with our immune system, either causing it to become over-reactive*, as is in the case of autoimmune disease, or, it will weaken our immune system and make us more vulnerable to infections and viruses (such as the common cold).
+Cortisol, when it’s doing more than it’s supposed to, messes with our immune system, either causing it to become over-reactive*, as in the case of autoimmune diseases, or it will weaken our immune system and make us more vulnerable to infections and viruses (such as the common cold).
 Memory loss and the capacity to transfer short-term memory to long-term in the part of the brain called the hippocampus is linked to this toxic chemical, as is diabetes.

-Karr-Morse and Wiley writes in their stellar book, Scared Sick – The Role of Childhood Trauma in Adult Disease:
+Karr-Morse and Wiley write in their stellar book, Scared Sick – The Role of Childhood Trauma in Adult Disease: